aniket-mish/answer-me-tolkien/README.md

 > [!NOTE]
 > If you want to run models locally, use Ollama

+## Data I've used

 I have used lotr books as the source data.

+## Output I'm getting

 ![output](assets/output.png)

+---

+Let's now extend this project to include a backend, frontend and deploy it to the cloud so that everyone can use the app.